Avraham Yoffe: Political career

-Yoffe was one of the founders of the Movement for Greater Israel, and as the organization merged into it, subsequently joined the Likud.
+Yoffe was one of the founders of the Movement for Greater Israel, and as the organization merged into the Likud, he subsequently joined that party.
 He was elected to the Knesset on the Likud list in 1973 and was a member of the influential Foreign Affairs and Defense Committee and Finance Committee.
 During the 1977 Israeli legislative election, he announced he would not run for the seat.